-One of them, Professor Konrad (Paul Birch), determines they have landed on Venus, a planet scientists had believed to be uninhabitable.
+One of them, Professor Konrad (Paul Birch), determines they have landed on Venus, a planet which scientists had believed to be uninhabitable.

 They are taken prisoner by the inhabitants, all beautiful women, who imprisoned the men and took control of the planet.
 Their masked Queen, Yllana (Laurie Mitchell), has plans to destroy the Earth with their beta disintegrator but there are dissenters among them, led by the beautiful scientist Talleah (Zsa Zsa Gabor).